 Environmental Planning and Historic Preservation

 It is FEMA's policy to act with care to ensure that its disaster response and recovery, mitigation and preparedness responsibilities are carried out in a manner that is consistent with all Federal environmental and historic preservation policies and laws.
-To learn more how you can help with this process after the tornado, visit the Texas Commission on Environmental Quality - disaster response and the Heritage Emergency National Task Force.
+To learn more how you can help with this process visit the Arkansas Department of Environmental Quality and the Heritage Emergency National Task Force.
 Also, read “Advice for Saving Damaged Family Treasures” for the care, protection, and restoration of family heirlooms, photos, and other keepsakes, or visit the National Archives for additional information.

-- Region VI Mitigation Contacts -- to talk to a FEMA Specialist
+- Region 6 Mitigation Contacts -- to talk to a FEMA Mitigation Specialist

 Call 1-800-621-FEMA (3362)/TTY or log on to www.disasterassistance.gov